 We built a working prototype of our app.
 I was responsible for the interaction design and front-end development.

-Our next step is to pilot the app with our target users, and assess its value.
+My next step is to pilot the app with our target users, and assess its value.